Hey there, Sumit here again ^ ^

 What he focuses on is SEO, especially building and scaling content sites.

 Right now, Mahmoud is concerned with working on ContentWish that will help affiliate marketers expand their websites and reach more people.

 The fact that he’s big on forming personal connections with the audience gives him the edge with his work.

 And the fact that he loves traveling, exploring, and seeing new places and people helps him develop that personal skill.
 This consequently helps him understand how to reach the right people in the right way.

 To give you an idea…

-Our friendship started when I promoted my FREE expired domain consultation this April of 2019.
+Our friendship started when I promoted my FREE aged domain consultation this April of 2019.

 And he’s happy with it!